Stefan-Nikolovv/Own-Projects/Book  Angular/Book Library.md

 **Note: You can delete only Books that are your own**
 ### `DataBase is used MongoDB`
-if you use 18.xx.xx version of  nodeJS working with this link : mongodb://127.0.0.1/"DB-Name";
+if you use 18.xx.xx version of  nodeJS working with this link : mongodb://127.0.0.1/"DB-Name".

-if you use older version than 18.xx.xx is working on port mongodb://localhost:27017/"DB-Name";
+if you use older version than 18.xx.xx is working on port mongodb://localhost:27017/"DB-Name".

+**Note: When you connected to the DataBase please create user and add a few posts**